 - All-new platform consisting of GM’s next-generation GMT T1 platform

-- All-new interior design, incorporating the latest best practices and improved materials
+- All-new interior design, incorporating the latest best practices and higher-grade materials

-- Revamped technologies, including many items sought for by many in the third-generation Silverado, including keyless open, push-button start, and more
+- Revamped technologies, including many items sought for by many in the third-generation Silverado such keyless open, push-button start, and more

 - Improvements to the powertrain lineup, including: